Prince of Persia: The Two Thrones Game Cover

 • “Especially 'Sands of Time', with its clean and vivid style, and 'Warrior Within', with its stunning landscapes and character design.”

 • “I like that they try to give the prince some character development, but it's very cliché.
 I mean, at the start of the game, he says he cares about his people but doesn't do much about it.
-Then we have to believe that the alter ego is making him act selfishly, and when he meets Farah, he realizes that and starts the road to hero cliché redemption.”
+Then we have to believe that the alter ego is making him act poorly, and when he meets Farah, he realizes that and starts the road to hero cliché redemption.”

 • “They try to force some sort of character development on him, mainly through his sidekick Farah, who pressures him to be less egoistic and more empathetic towards other people, but that literally happens all of a sudden during the last few hours of the game, so it ends up pretty contrived.”

-• emotional5 mentions
+• emotional10 mentions

 • “Engaging storyline with compelling character development and emotional depth.”